 MEAL PREP TIPS

-- Noodles do not have to be precooked and dehydrated if willing to cook noodles on the trail.
+- Noodles do not have to be precooked and dehydrated if you are willing to cook noodles on the trail.

 - If preparing the meal for long-term storage, we recommend packing the parmesan cheese in a separate container just before leaving for the trip.
 This will greatly lengthen the shelf-life of the meal.
 Single-serving packets, such as those used by pizza restaurants, also work well.
 2 x 3.5 g packets = ~1 Tbsp